kekyo/ForestLog/README.md

 * Elimination of complications due to inter-conversion between `Task` and `ValueTask` types.

-For example, using the `LoggerAwaitable` type, you can easily write and reduce asynchronous operation cost the following code:
+For example, using the `LoggerAwaitable` type, you can easily (simply) write and reduce asynchronous operation cost the following:

 ```csharp
 // `TraceScope` method receives `Func<ILogger, LoggerAwaitable<int>>` delegate type